-Many times when we enter the border area, there are some guys on motorcycles hanging about.
-Sometimes if we tell them we are looking for a ride to Phnom Penh they will quote us a price.
-These guys are like an agent and they will help the drivers to find a ride back to Phnom Penh.
+Many times when we enter the border area, some guys on motorcycles hang about.
+Sometimes if we tell them we are looking for a ride to Phnom Penh, they will quote us a price.
+These guys are like agents, and they will help the drivers find a ride back to Phnom Penh.

 Drivers from Phnom Penh may drive up to the border every day.
 They will drive people to the border to drop them off, so they can walk across the border.
-We have met a lot of people who will cross the border this way, These same drivers want to get back to Phnom Penh with someone they can bring back with them, so they will wait there at the border for new passengers.
+We have met many people who will cross the border this way, These same drivers want to get back to Phnom Penh with someone they can bring back, so they will wait there at the border for new passengers.

-A problem with this can be if you get across the border too late it may be hard for you to find a ride to Phnom Penh as all the drivers have already left with their passengers.
-Or if there is just one car left he may ask for a lot of money to bring you to Phnom Penh We have found if we get to the border about 3 or 4 pm we can usually find a ride to Phnom Penh and still get into Phnom Penh at a decent hour.
+A problem with this can be if you get across the border too late, it may be hard for you to find a ride to Phnom Penh as all the drivers have already left with their passengers.
+Or if there is just one car left, he may ask for a lot of money to bring you to Phnom Penh.
+We have found if we get to the border at about 3 or 4 pm, we can usually find a ride to Phnom Penh and still get into Phnom Penh at a decent hour.

-The ride to Phnom Penh is on very good roads, in fact, the roads to Phnom Penh are less congested and better quality than many roads from Ho Chi Minh to the border.
+The ride to Phnom Penh is on perfect roads the roads to Phnom Penh are less congested and of better quality than many roads from Ho Chi Minh to the border.
 Traffic is usually pretty smooth sailing and consistent.
 The drive usually takes about 2.5 to 3 hours.
 We usually do not hit a lot of traffic until we are about ready to enter the Phnom Penh area.

-The ride itself is quite interesting as you are able to see a lot of the Cambodian countryside and small towns that you would not normally see.
-The road is just a two-lane highway and so if you are very nervous about your driver having to pass other cars on a two-lane road this may not be the ride for you.
+The ride is quite interesting as you can see many Cambodian countrysides and small towns that you would not normally see.
+The road is just a two-lane highway, so if you are very nervous about your driver having to pass other cars on a two-lane road, this may not be the ride for you.

-The cost we pay for the ride really depends on the day and the driver but a reasonable amount is between 40 to 60 USD for the entire trip.
+The cost we pay for the ride depends on the day and the driver, but a reasonable amount is between 40 to 60 USD for the entire trip.
 We will usually give our driver a small tip, especially if he has been very good and given us good service.

 Tips about finding a car and driver to take you to Phnom Penh at the Bavet Cambodia border.

-Most people who are going across the border usually go from Vietnam to Cambodia, so a lot of what I write here will apply also if you are going from Phnom Penh to Ho Chi Minh.
+Most people across the border usually go from Vietnam to Cambodia, so much of what I write here will apply if you go from Phnom Penh to Ho Chi Minh.

 Here are a few tips to help you get a car and driver to take you to Phnom Penh:

-- Agent – If you are going to use an agent to help you find a driver, then make sure the agent is doing their job and they can actually speak English to help you talk to the driver.
-Many of the drivers will not speak English and so you may need someone who can help you.
+- Agent – If you are going to use an agent to help you find a driver, then make sure the agent is doing their job and can speak English to help you talk to the driver.
+Many drivers will not speak English, so you may need someone to help you.

 - Cash – Be prepared to have USD cash.
 You will need to pay the driver in cash.
-Normally the driver will pay the agent, but there may be circumstances they do not.
-Understand beforehand, who is going to pay what and what you must pay.
+Usually, the driver will pay the agent, but there may be circumstances they do not.
+Understand beforehand who is going to pay what and what you must pay.
 Please note the driver will not accept credit cards.

 - Sim cards – You can get a Cambodian sim card at the border.
-If for some reason you cannot get one there, then ask your driver to stop in Bavet to help you get one.
-If you need a phone then you will have one you can use.
+If you cannot get one there for some reason, then ask your driver to stop in Bavet to help you get one.
+If you need a phone, you will have one you can use.

-- Car Safety – We have always been safe in the cars and on our drive, But before you get in a car you may want to take a quick look at the car itself to make sure it looks safe.
-You would want a car that has working seat belts and also is relatively new so it will not break down on the way.
+- Car Safety – We have always been safe in our cars and on our drive, But before you get in a car, you may want to take a quick look at the car itself to make sure it looks safe.
+You would want a car that has working seat belts and is relatively new, so it will not break down on the way.

-- Dropping off at the hotel. – Make sure before you get in the car that you let the driver know you want to be dropped at your hotel and not just taken to Phnom Penh where you will need to take another taxi.
-If your hotel is far away, you may need to consider to have the driver just drop you off and you then get another taxi.
+- Dropping off at the hotel. – Make sure before you get in the car that you let the driver know you want to be dropped at your hotel and not just taken to Phnom Penh, where you will need to take another taxi.
+If your hotel is far away, you may need to consider having the driver just drop you off, and you then get another taxi.
 Depending on where your hotel is and how the traffic, this could also add to the cost.
-If the traffic is really bad it could take the driver another hour to get you to your hotel once you reach Phnom Penh.
+If the traffic is horrible, it could take the driver another hour to get you to your hotel once you reach Phnom Penh.
 This should all be negotiated and decided before you get in the car.

-- Have the address you want to go handy – Phnom Penh can have really confusing addresses and many of the hotels are small boutique hotels.
-So it is best you have not only the hotel address but also the phone number as sometimes it can be really tough for these drivers who mainly drive between Phnom Penh and the border to find out the location of your hotel.
-This can also be true on the Vietnamese side in that many of the long-distance drivers may not know the city locations very well.
+- Have the address you want handy – Phnom Penh can have confusing addresses, and many are small boutique hotels.
+So you should have not only the hotel address but also the phone number as sometimes it can be challenging for these drivers, who mainly drive between Phnom Penh and the border, to find out the location of your hotel.
+This can also be true on the Vietnamese side because many long-distance drivers may not know the city locations very well.

-There may be many who ask, why would you ever want to cross the border this way?
-If we are working in Ho Chi Minh or outside the Ho Chi Minh area crossing the border may actually be the same amount of time or just a bit more than if we have flown in by airplane.
+Many may ask, why would you ever want to cross the border this way?
+If we are working in Ho Chi Minh or outside the Ho Chi Minh area crossing the border may take the same amount of time or just a bit more than if we have flown in by airplane.

-Here are some of the reason why we cross the border this way:
+Here are some of the reasons why we cross the border this way:

-- No delays – It is not uncommon for flights to be delayed in both Phnom Penh and Ho Chi Minh.
-Many times the check-in lines and the security lines can also be very long so you may need to be at the airport at least 1.5 or 2 hours before a flight.
-The flight between Ho Chi Minh and Phnom Penh is only 45 minutes, but if the flight is delayed then time-wise it could be similar.
+- No delays – It is not uncommon for flights to be delayed in Phnom Penh and Ho Chi Minh.
+The check-in and security lines can often be very long, so you may need to be at the airport at least 1.5 or 2 hours before a flight.
+The flight between Ho Chi Minh and Phnom Penh is only 45 minutes, but if the flight is delayed, it could be similar time-wise.

-- Traffic – Traffic in both Ho Chi Minh and Phnom Penh can be unpredictable.
+- Traffic – Ho Chi Minh and Phnom Penh can be unpredictable.
 Sometimes from the Phnom Penh airport to my hotel can take over an hour.
-Also in Ho Chi Minh, the time can be similar.
+Also, in Ho Chi Minh, the time can be similar.
 So if you are working or visiting out near the border and you need to get into Phnom Penh, it may just be easier to walk across the border than to try to go back to Ho Chi Minh to fly out.

-- Cost – When we travel there are usually 2 or 3 of us that are traveling.
-Taking the taxi to the border is usually cheaper than if we purchased three flight tickets.
+- Cost – When we travel, 2 or 3 of us are usually traveling.
+Taking a taxi to the border is usually cheaper than if we purchased three flight tickets.

-- Time – When you arrive into Phnom Penh or Ho Chi Minh you still need to go through the border patrol and immigration.
-The last time we flew into Ho Chi Minh from Phnom Penh just to get out of the Vietnamese customs took us over an hour.
-I did not even need a visa, so I imagine those foreigners who were getting visas at the border had to be in there at least 1.5 to 2 hours.
-The last time we crossed the border from the time we left the Vietnamese side, walked to Cambodia and got our visa, the entire process took us just under 1 hour.
+- Time – When you arrive in Phnom Penh or Ho Chi Minh, you must go through the border patrol and immigration.
+The last time we flew into Ho Chi Minh from Phnom Penh, just getting out of the Vietnamese customs took us over an hour.
+I did not even need a visa, so I imagine foreigners getting visas at the border had to be there for at least 1.5 to 2 hours.
+The last time we crossed the border, when we left the Vietnamese side, walked to Cambodia, and got our visa, the process took just under 1 hour.
 We even stopped to go to the toilet and get a sim card and something to drink.
-It was all pretty easy and pretty smooth.
+It was all pretty straightforward and pretty smooth.

-It is relatively easy to cross the Vietnamese Moc Bai and the Cambodian Bavet border crossing.
-You can very easily take a bus between the two cities or you can walk across the border.
-It is also an interesting way to see some of the countrysides of both Vietnam and Cambodia.
+Crossing the Vietnamese Moc Bai and the Cambodian Bavet border is relatively easy.
+You can easily take a bus between the two cities or walk across the border.
+It is also interesting to see some of the countryside of both Vietnam and Cambodia.

 What tourist sites are close to the Moc Bai Vietnamese border?